NCIP/gdc-docs/docs/API/Release_Notes/API_Release_Notes.md

 ### Bugs Fixed Since Last Release

-* Fixed submit project button on submission portal, which did not work for projects with large numbers of nodes <!--API-344-->
+* Updated submit project button on submission portal to work more quickly for projects with large numbers of nodes <!--API-344-->

 ### Known Issues and Workarounds